greg-raven/hdc/general-disclaimer.md

 In summary, you understand that we make absolutely no guarantees regarding your safety or enjoyment as a result of applying this information, as well as the fact that you are solely responsible for the results of any action taken on your part as a result of any given information.

-In addition, for all intents and purposes you agree that our content is to be considered “for entertainment purposes only.”
+In addition, for all intents and purposes you agree that our content is to be considered "for entertainment purposes only."